AD-Bench: A Real-World, Trajectory-Aware Advertising Analytics Benchmark for LLM Agents: Conclusions

 \section{Conclusions}

 We introduced \textbf{\benchmarkname{}}, a real-world, trajectory-aware advertising analytics benchmark for LLM agents. \benchmarkname{} couples execution trajectories with ground truths validated by human experts, enabling evaluation of both answer correctness and trajectory coverage.
-Experiments across a diverse set of models show strong performance stratification by difficulty and reveal that difficult queries remain a major bottleneck.
+Experiments across a diverse set of models show strong performance stratification by difficulty and reveal that difficult queries remain a major bottleneck for current LLM agents.